danielcpan/react-query-async/README.md

 - ```mergeMutationStatesFn?: (operations: any) => OperationState```

   - Out of the box it is defaulted to support [react-query](https://www.npmjs.com/package/react-query) however see Examples to configure to [swr](https://www.npmjs.com/package/swr), [@apollo/graphql](https://www.npmjs.com/package/@apollo/graphql) or any custom hook!
+  - Don't like that mutations also trigger hard loading?
+Redefine the mergeMutationStatesFn to to exclude hard loading states!
   - Any custom hook supported as long as operations is reduced to:
     - isLoading
     - hasError